Jogo do pau: Modern practice

 In the 20th century, the practice of jogo do pau suffered a significant decline due to the migrations from rural areas to the cities and the greater ease in access to firearms.
 The players born between 1910 and 1930 were the last generation to experience the sport still thriving.
 The memories of this generation provided a continuity in the 1970s, when the sport was revived.
 The driving force of this revival was Pedro Ferreira, followed by his student Nuno Curvello Russo, who dedicated his life's ambition to jogo do pau, frequently visiting the North of Portugal, getting acquainted with surviving variants there, especially with the school of Cabeceiras de Basto.
 He studied at the Ateneu Comercial de Lisboa, whose master is now Manuel Monteiro.

 Today although relatively small, the sport has been revitalised and maintains a number of practitioners organized in two federations: the Federação Portuguesa de Jogo do Pau and the Federação Nacional do Jogo do Pau Português.
-Although originally from the northern regions of Minho, Alto-Douro, and Trás-os-Montes, this art is also practised in Lisbon, the Azores and Madeira islands, and outside of Portugal sporadically in Galicia, Spain.
+Although originally from the northern regions of Minho, Alto-Douro, and Trás-os-Montes, this art is also practised in Lisbon, the Azores and Madeira islands, and outside of Portugal sporadically in Galicia, Spain and Macau.

 Often referred to in Portugal as national fencing, this has been revived less as warlike technique and more of a sport, combining tradition and moderate pedagogical processes.
 While adhering to cultural heritage, the use of traditional village suits and belts/shashes adapted to contemporary environments, has been reinstated in some schools.